-Brielle Biermann Gives an Update on Brother Kash After Hospitalization
+Kash Biermann Is Being Released From the Hospital After Dog Bite

-Kash Biermann is getting better by the day.
+Kash Biermann is heading home!

 The 4-year-old son of reality star Kim Zolciak-Biermann and Kroy Biermann was bit by a dog over the weekend and rushed to the hospital, according to his famous mom who shared the story on social media.